UCKarl/UCKarl.github.io/_posts/shortstory/2017-02-10-Aunt-Bethany.md

 --

 Now, here I was, staring at a glass case of bowling trophies and employee of the year awards on the wall in the lobby of a blue-collar building shaped in the form of a bottle.
 What was that?
 I did a double take at the memorabilia on the wall.
 Aunt Bethany's name appeared on an astounding eleven of the plaques.
 Tracing the hanging pictures back to the end of the wall, I squinted.
-"Most Inspiring Employee, 1973, Chantily, IN: Bethany Livenston."
+"Most Inspiring Employee, 1973, Kendallville, IN: Bethany Livenston."
 Below the scripted title, a photograph in brighter-than-life technicolor grabbed me with a striking blond in a one-piece swimsuit showing off a glass bottle of Pepsi lifted up by two muscular men in military uniform.
 My aunt was a bombshell, raged my teenage hormones.

 Dude, she's your aunt, Walt.
 And she's like a three-thousand years old right now.
 And speak of the devil, I jerked to attention...